Prince0906/Unitres-prince-sahoo/README.md

 Enjoy exploring the dynamic role-based functionalities!

-## Disclaimer: This is the frontend only , backend is currently in development
+## Disclaimer: This is the frontend only , backend is currently in development phase but website is dynamic.